kstaken/salt-test-runner/README.md

 Experimental salt stack module and state testing using Docker

-Status: Basic multi-node environments and tests work in rudimentary fashion
+Status: Basic multi-node environments and tests work in rudimentary fashion but I've decided to break out the docker container management into a separate project called dockermix.
+Currently salt states have problems with the minimal enironments of docker containers and you can't currently run init under docker.
+There is patch waiting merge.

 Provide a distributed test environment for salt stack modules and states that runs within a single VM.